tikv/tikv/docs/tools/tikv-control.md

 ### Scan raw keys

-The `raw-scan` subcommand is similar to `scan`, except that it doesn't tries to interpret the keys as MVCC keys but print the raw keys directly.
+The `raw-scan` subcommand is similar to `scan`, except that it doesn't try to interpret the keys as MVCC keys but prints the raw keys directly.

 Use `--from` and `--to` options to specify the range to scan (unbounded by default).
 Use `--limit` to limit at most how many keys to print out (30 by default).
 Use `--cf` to specify which cf to scan (can be `default`, `write` or `lock`).